 - Obtain online permits for Gir Jungle Trail and Gir Interpretation park for convenience

-- Book your jeep safari at reception of government owned Sinh Sadan House.
+- Book your jeep safari at the reception of government owned Sinh Sadan House.

-- Arrive at least half an hour before safari scheduled time to enjoy trip thoroughly
+- Arrive at least half an hour before the safari scheduled time to enjoy the trip thoroughly

 - Most hotels at Gir are available for online booking.
 So book in advance o avoid unnecessary rush after reaching there